schurr-lab/git-tutorial/README.md

 # What are Git and GitHub?

 **Git** is a version control system.
-It tracks changes to files over time and allows multiple people to collaborate on the same project without overwriting each other's work.
+It tracks changes to files over time and allows you to return to earlier versions of your code.

-Key ideas in Git:
+Key ideas:

 - A **repository** stores a project and its history.
-- A **commit** records a snapshot of changes.
+- A **commit** records a snapshot of your changes.
-- A **branch** allows you to work on changes without affecting the main project.
+- You can always go back to previous commits.

-**GitHub** is a cloud platform that hosts Git repositories and provides tools for collaboration such as pull requests, issue tracking, and code review.
+**GitHub** is a website that hosts Git repositories online.
+This allows you to:

+- back up your code
+- work across multiple computers
+- collaborate with others

 ---